AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### MAGENTO_ADMIN_USERNAME

-The username that tests can use to access the Magento Admin page
+The username that tests can use to access the Admin page

 Example: